UTS-eResearch/data_directory_cataloger/README.md

 ## Requirements

 Python 3.6.8 or later with PyYAML 6.0 is required for the basic `ddc.py` program.
-The `write_readmes.py` program does not require any extra Python modes.
+The `write_readmes.py` program does not require any extra Python modules.

 If you wish to create a MkDocs site then you will meed to install the `mkdocs` module and perhaps a module for whatever theme you wish to use.
 For instance I have the